cccbr/runningatower/content/docs/050-HealthSafety/index.md

 Further details can be found at [health and safety policy advice](https://cccbr.org.uk/wp-content/uploads/2021/03/SM_HS_Policies_2021_Ver_1.pdf).

 These must be in-line with the Tower authority’s policies.
+Tower authority is defined within [liaison with relevant authority](../020-communication/).

 This includes guidance on: